For years, I've successfully used this slightly unorthodox method to stop the frequent need to urinate from interrupting my sleep.

 Uninterrupted, Restful Sleep

 Okay, I know after reading the above steps that you may think this method sounds silly and will look absolutely absurd, but who cares?
 It works!

 I moderate several health-related websites, and many people have written to tell me they used to get up to go to the bathroom five or six times during the night, interrupting restful sleep.
 After I shared this method with them, they wrote back to tell me of their amazement at getting continuous hours of sleep just by following these instructions before going to bed.

 If you use this method when you get up in the morning, you can be assured of 4 or more hours of bladder comfort during your waking hours.

 During the day, you move around more, and the bladder is more active than at nighttime.
 I, myself, use this method every single time I go to the bathroom so that I only relieve my bladder four times a day when previously it was 10 to 15 times a day.
-And, I still drink the same six to eight bottles of water per day, mostly because I have dry mouth from my medications and I need to stay hydrated.
+And I still drink the same six to eight bottles of water per day, mostly because I have a dry mouth from my medications, and I need to stay hydrated.

 Painful or Burning Urination Can Indicate a Urinary Tract Infection

 - Usually, drinking more water will help with burning and pain.
 Stick to bottled or filtered water, so you know you are getting pure water with little or no risk of exposure to amoeba, parasites, or chemicals coming from faucet water.